woodrush/lambdalisp/README.md

 ## Building from Source
 LambdaLisp's source code is written using [LambdaCraft](https://github.com/woodrush/lambdacraft), a DSL written in Common Lisp for compiling
-Common Lisp to lambda calculus terms which I wrote for this project.
+Common Lisp to lambda calculus terms which written for this project.
 Building from source requires SBCL (Steel Bank Common Lisp), a Common Lisp interpreter.

 First install SBCL with: